mikaelvesavuori/only/readme.md

 ## Use it like this
 ### Note!
 At Being, we use it with Compass through Codekit.
-You will need to remove the import for Compass in only-framework.scss if you don't use Compass.
+You will need to remove the import for Compass in `main.scss` if you don't use Compass.

 ## Contents
 ### Libraries
 #### CSS/SCSS
-Uses bits and pieces from HTML 5 Boilerplate (https://html5boilerplate.com) and incorporates Normalize 4.2.0 in _reset.scss.
+Uses bits and pieces from HTML 5 Boilerplate (https://html5boilerplate.com) and incorporates Normalize 4.2.0 in `_reset.scss`.

 #### Javascript
-The file scripts.min.js loads minified versions of:
+The file `scripts.min.js` loads minified versions of:

 - LoadCSS 1.2.0
 - Font Face Observer 2.0.1